-Tackling Reneges in Early Careers: Lessons from NatWest Group
+Tackling Reneges in early careers: lessons from NatWest Group

 The session struck a chord with the audience.
 With competition for top graduate and apprentice talent continuing to intensify, the reality is that candidates changing their minds after accepting an offer is no longer unusual – it’s something every employer needs to be ready for.